List of The Legend of Zelda manga: Phantom Hourglass

 Originally released in Japan in early 2009, it is based on the DS adventure, The Legend of Zelda: Phantom Hourglass, the sequel to Wind Waker.
-Strangely, though the manga retains the game's characters and overall plot, many of the character's personalities and some events in the game were changed, sparking negative reactions from several fans of the original game.
+Though the manga retains the game's characters and overall plot, many of the character's personalities and some events in the game were changed, sparking negative reactions from several fans of the original game.
 Despite this, however, it continues to receive positive reviews.
 Viz released an English adaptation of this manga as Volume 10 of their Zelda series on September 7, 2010.